Guides

 Typical Australian energy user: working couple and children.

-To illustrate the financial case for a battery/storage system, we’ll look at a customer profile that best reflects:
+To illustrate whether a solar home battery system makes financial sense, we’ll look at a customer profile that best reflects:

 1. The average energy user; and